-etc.) within the project area H. Ten nporary Impact Durir ng Construction 1 9 Land & assets temporarily impacted during construction Owners of land & Assets Compensation for temporary impact during construction e.g. damage to adjacent parcel of land / assets due to movement of vehicles for transportation of equipment's, machinery and construction activities for infrastructure development.
-Compensation to be paid by the contractor for loss of assets, crops and any other damage as per prior agreement between the 'Contractor' and the 'Affected Party'. Ι. Resettlement Site 10 Loss of residential structures Displaced titleholders and non- titleholders Provision of resettlement site/ vendor market Resettlement sites will be developed as part of the project, if a minimum of 25 project displaced families opt for assisted resettlement.
+7 ional Support to Vulne Families within project area As per definition of vulnerable Assistance contractor during construction, to the extent possible and preference in the employment of semi-skilled and unskilled jobs in the project with adequate training for the job/ or One time payment of five lakhs rupees per affected family One-time additional financial assistance of rupees fifty thousand.
+G. Loss of Community Infrastr n Property Resources 8 Structures & other resources (e.g. land, water, access to structures etc.) within the project area Reconstruction of community structure and Common property resources in consultation with the community.
+H. Temr porary Impact During (Construction I 9 Land & assets temporarily Compensation for temporary impact during construction e.g. damage to adjacent parcel of land / assets due to movement of vehicles for transportation of equipment's, machinery and construction activities for infrastructure development. Ι. Resettlement Site · · · 10 Loss of residential structures Displaced titleholders and non- titleholders Provision of resettlement site/ vendor market Resettlement sites will be developed as part of the project, if a minimum of 25 project displaced families opt for assisted resettlement.
 Vulnerable PAPs will be given preference in allotment of plots/flats at the resettlement site.
 Plot size will be equivalent to size lost subject to a maximum of provision given in RFCTLARR Act 2013.
 Basic facilities shall be provided by the project at resettlement site as per the provisions given in the Third Schedule of RFCTLARR Act 2013.
 Similarly, if at least 25 displaced commercial establishments (small business enterprises) opt for shopping units, the Project Authority will develop the vendor market at suitable location in the nearby area in consultation with displaced persons.
-4. Basic facilities such as approach road, electricity connection, water and sanitation facility, will be provided in the vendor market by the project.
-5. Vulnerable PAPs will be given preference in allotment, of shops in vendor market.
+Basic facilities such as approach road, electricity connection, water and sanitation facility, will be given preference in allotment, of shops in vendor market.
 One displaced family will be eligible for only one land plot at resettlement site or shop in the vendor market.